kwallis/kwallis.github.com/ripple/index.md

   </tr>
   <tr>
     <td style="white-space:nowrap;"><a href="https://github.com/blackberry/Ripple-Framework" target="_blank">Ripple Framework</a></td>
-    <td>Contains the source code for the browser-like framework component that hosts the Ripple UI tooling and provides services required for emulation</td>
+    <td>Contains the source code for the browser-like framework component that hosts the Ripple UI tooling and provides services required for emulation, as well as platform-specific rendering capabilities</td>
     <td style="text-align:center"><a href="https://github.com/blackberry/Ripple-Framework/contributors">See List</a></td>
   </tr>